Ouster & Dispossession in Adverse Possession

 And, it is appropriate to plead ‘hostile and open’ possession as under:

-• Claimant’s acts were hostile enough to make the true owner aware of the adverse possession;
+• Claimant’s acts were hostile enough to impute knowledge to the true owner that the possession was adverse to his title from its inception.

 In Dagadabai v.
 Abbas alias Gulab Rustum Pinjari, (2017) 13 SCC 705, it is observed as under: